angularjs-livetpls/angularjs-webstorm-livetpls/README.md

 ##Installation

 ### IntelliJ
 Copy the Live Template xml files into your user's IntelliJ folder.
-This is typically in `[home directory]/.IntelliJIdea<version>/config/templates`.
+This is typically in `[home directory]/.IntelliJIdea<version>/config/templates` or in `~/Library/Preferences/IntelliJIdea<version>/templates` on a Mac.
 If IntelliJ is currently open, you will need to restart the IDE.

 Note: The default Live Template expansion character is TAB.
 To use a Live Template abbreviation, type the abbreviation and press the expansion character.
 The Live Template definitions can be found in the Settings Menu (CTRL+ALT+S), IDE Settings, Live Templates, angular.js.